 Indoor Practice Facility Iowa City, Iowa

-Greg Davis, a 39-year coaching veteran, is in his second year as offensive coordinator and quarterbacks coach at the University of Iowa.
+Greg Davis, a 40-year coaching veteran, is in his third year as offensive coordinator and quarterbacks coach at the University of Iowa.
 Davis served in the same capacity at the University of Texas for 13 seasons (1998-2010).

 Davis was named Frank Broyles Assistant Coach of the Year in 2005 after Texas won the BCS national championship.
 Texas has had just five quarterbacks start a game in the NFL, and Davis tutored three of them (Colt McCoy, Vince Young, Chris Simms).

 Davis has coached in 19 bowl games, including January bowl games (Outback and TaxSlayer) with the Hawkeyes the past two seasons.
 He has also coached in the Holiday Bowl (four), Rose Bowl (three), Cotton (three), Gator (two), Independence (two), Fiesta, Alamo, Peach and Hall of Fame.
 Davis coached in the BCS national championship game twice (2006 and 2010 Rose Bowl games) and competed in the Grantland Rice Bowl as a player at McNeese State.

 Under his guidance, the Texas offense produced 10 of the top 11 passing seasons, 11 of the top 13 total offense campaigns and the top nine scoring years in school history.
 Texas averaged 39.0 points per game from 2000-09, which ranked second nationally and first among BCS conference schools.
 In 2005, Texas set a then-NCAA record with 652 total points and a school record by averaging 50.2 ppg.